-Angels Possibly Facing Fines, Sanctions In Death Of PitcherTyler Skaggs
+NESN

-Angels pitcher Tyler Skaggs died suddenly July 1 while Los Angeles was about to begin a three-game set against the Texas Rangers.
+Angels pitcher Tyler Skaggs died suddenly July 1 as Los Angeles prepared to begin a three-game set against the Texas Rangers.

 Eric Kay, a public relations employee for L.A. came forward and revealed he not only issued Skaggs oxycodone, but that the team knew of the 27-year-old’s drug use, as detailed by ESPN’s T.J.
 Quinn.
-An autopsy performed on Skaggs revealed he died by choking on his own vomit, and fentanyl, oxycodone and alcohol were found in his system.
+An autopsy performed on Skaggs revealed he died by choking on his own vomit while fentanyl, oxycodone and alcohol were found in his system.

 Kay currently is on paid leave after telling federal agents in September he told two Angels employees that Skaggs was using drugs, but neither employee did anything with the information Kay provided.